Skip to content

 About Yellow Card Biobank

-Yellow Card Biobank is a collaboration between the Medicines and Healthcare products Regulatory Agency (MHRA) and Genomics England.
+The Yellow Card Biobank is a collaboration between the Medicines and Healthcare products Regulatory Agency (MHRA) and Genomics England.
 Its goal is to improve understanding of how a patient’s genetic makeup may increase their risk of harm from side effects of medications.
-The Biobank is currently recruiting patients who have experienced side effects from specific medicines for a research project called the Yellow Card Biobank pilot.
+The Biobank is currently recruiting patients who have experienced side effects from specific medicines for a research project called the Yellow Card Biobank study.

 By collecting genetic samples from patients who have experienced suspected side effects, the Yellow Card Biobank aims to create a rich resource of genetic information that could help researchers to determine whether a suspected side effect was caused by a specific genetic trait.